OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 This Quick Start describes how to:

-  * update an existing QGIS project
+  * Update an existing QGIS project
-  * create a new QGIS project with a simple vector layer
+  * Create a new QGIS project with a simple vector layer
+  * Load QGIS plugins

+..
+TBD: Cameron's review comments:
+  Describe the other sections include:
+  * Analyse data with GRASS and Sextante plugins
+  * Load data from Open Street Map

+.. contents:: Contents

 Edit QGIS project
 ================================================================================

+Lets start by opening up an existing QGIS project, and turning layers on and off.

 #.
-Click :menuselection:`Desktop --> Desktop GIS --> Quantum GIS`.
+Click :menuselection:`Geospatial --> Desktop GIS --> Quantum GIS`.

 #.
 Choose :menuselection:`File --> Open Project...` from the menu bar.

 #.
 Select :file:`QGIS-NaturalEarth-Example.qgs` and press :guilabel:`Open`.

+..
+TBD: Cameron's review comments:
+  Screen shot here (showing menu selection with NaturalEarth highlighted)

    * You should see a world map.